lewisevans2007/Obsidian_vault/Cybersecurity/2FA.md

 Requiring multiple forms of verification to access accounts.
-Also known as [[Multi-Factor Authentication]]
+Also known as [[Multi-Factor Authentication]].
+This can include a code sent to another device or clicking a link that was sent in a email.